Butternut Squash Gnocchi with Mushrooms

 Butter, sage and winter squash are an eternal combination, and I repeat that here.

-I also include lots of wild mushrooms, too, in this case Agaricus augustus, a ‘shroom known as The Prince.
+I also include lots of wild mushrooms, too, in this case Agaricus augustus, a mushroom known as the Prince.
 You can use whatever fresh wild or store-bought mushroom you want.
-The combination screams winter, and is crazy good.
+The combination screams winter here in California, and it is crazy good.

-Another cool thing is this: Since gnocchi are really just flour, eggs, and either mashed potatoes or squash, once you learn how to make them, this is something you can whip together in very rustic circumstances, like duck or deer camp.
+Another cool thing is this: Since butternut squash gnocchi are really just flour, eggs, and squash, once you learn how to make them, this is something you can whip together in very rustic circumstances, like duck or deer camp.
 Good way to impress your friends…

 - 1 cup of cooked, pureed squash